mod-cpp/ms-pacman/test/exercises/31_exercises.md

 * Enable it by checking the checkbox "Enable profile"
 * Click "Apply" and "OK"
 * (If CLion created a `cmake-build-debug` folder you can safely delete it, we will be using the `build` directory)

+## Exercise 311 : Enable a test and make it green

+## Exercise 312 : Distinguish between REQUIRE and CHECK in Catch2